 Then: By the time Brandon Quintin Adams was cast as pitcher Kenny DeNunez in 'The Sandlot,' he was already a showbiz vet.
 The Topeka, Kansas native’s acting debut was in the 1988 Michael Jackson film 'Moonwalker' and he had been featured in 'A Different World,’ ‘Empty Nest’ and ‘The Fresh Prince of Bel-Air.'
 Like 'Sandlot' teammate Mike Vitar, Adams also showed off his hockey skills, appearing as Jesse Hall in 'The Mighty Ducks' and the sequel 'D2: The Mighty Ducks.'

 Then: Marty York played Alan "Yeah-Yeah" McClennan, who had a habit of beginning his sentences with his double affirmative nickname.
-Following his acting debut in 'The Sandlot,' York made appearances 'Saved by the Bell' and 'Boy Meets World.'
+Following his acting debut in 'The Sandlot,' York made appearances 'Saved by the Bell: The College Years' and 'Boy Meets World.'

 Then: Marley Shelton played lifeguard and ideal Southern California beauty Wendy Peffercorn.
 Shelton had made her film debut two years earlier in the drama 'Grand Canyon.'